akemicodes/Lain/README.md

 <h1>Lain</h1>

 <h2>Summary:</h2>
-<p>A simple password vault program written in python that will securely store yours passwords for when you need them.</p>
+<p>A simple password vault program written in python that will securely store your passwords for when you need them.</p>